sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 ### Double-check for dependencies

-When you already have a lot of formulae installed, it's easy to miss a common dependency.
+When you already have a lot of formulae installed, it’s easy to miss a common dependency.
 You can double-check which libraries a binary links to with the `otool` command (perhaps you need to use `xcrun otool`):

 ```sh
 $ otool -L /usr/local/bin/ldapvi